Axway-API-Management-Plus/apim-cli/README.md

 To get an overview about the groups just call `apim`:
 ```
 Available commands and options:
-apim app - Manage your applications
+apim app             Manage your applications
+apim org             Manage your organizations
-apim api - Manage your APIs
+apim api             Manage your APIs
+apim user            Manage your users
 ```
 To get for instance a `wide` list of APIs on the stage: `prod` execute the following command:
 ```